lyclyc52/BlenderProc-3DFront/README.md

     conda activate blenderproc
     pip install -e .
     ```
-   *Note: BlenderProc installed [blender-3.0.0-linux-x64](https://download.blender.org/release/Blender3.0/) in `/home/USERNAME/blender/blender-3.0.0-linux-x64`.
-We would also recommend you to use this Blender version.*.

 2. Apply for the [3D-Front dataset](https://tianchi.aliyun.com/specials/promotion/alibaba-3d-scene-dataset).
 Download all the data and link them to the local directory as follows:
     ```